 Australia Week Festival ends celebrating Women in Leadership and Conservation

-The G’day Moris Australia Week Festival ended Wednesday with the closing ceremony and presentation of certificates to participants of the Australia Awards Regional Women in Leadership Conference and an Official Tree Planting Ceremony by the Minister of Agro-Industry of a Wollemi Pine at the SSR Botanical Gardens.
+The G’day Moris Australia Week Festival ended on Wednesday 11 April with the closing ceremony and presentation of certificates to participants of the Australia Awards Regional Women in Leadership Conference and an Official Tree Planting Ceremony by the Minister of Agro-Industry of a Wollemi Pine at the SSR Botanical Gardens.

 Thirty-one Australian Alumni from Mauritius, Seychelles and Madagascar participated in the two-day Women in Leadership Conference especially designed to improve participant’s negotiation skills and decision-making qualities so that they are better equipped for leadership challenges in their professional environments.

 During the conference, the Minister of Gender Equality, Child Development and Family Welfare, the Hon Roubina Jadoo-Jaunbocus shared her perspectives on leadership in the political sphere and participants received their certificates from the Vice Prime Minister and Minister of Local Government, the Hon Fazila Jewa-Daureeawoo and the Speaker of the National Assembly, the Hon Maya Hanoomanjee.